sjefvanleeuwen/showcase/README.md

 * berry.json
 * Inventory.graphql

-Furthemore a `.config` directory, containing dotnet-tools.json contains the version of the tool used.
+Furthermore, a `.config` directory, containing dotnet-tools.json contains the version of the tool used.

 ```json
 {